Greys Anatomy Recap Season 13 Episode 22

 Advertisement

-Except, of course, when Walter returns to the hospital later in the episode, and Minnick isn’t there, Kerev isn’t exactly looking for permission to save a life.
-Walter can no longer see because of the pressure from his tumour, and Kerev and Edwards team up to lie to not only the parents but the hospital.
+Except, of course, when Walter returns to the hospital later in the episode and Minnick isn’t there, Karev isn’t exactly looking for permission to save a life.
+Walter can no longer see because of the pressure from his tumor, and Karev and Edwards team up to lie to not only the parents but the hospital.
 They put into his file the drugs that they would have given him if he was seizing, book an Emergency Room, and allow Dr. Amelia Shepherd to operate even though they know they don’t have permission.

 Advertisement